Here’s Pro tip #1 on how to lose weight on a budget: Don’t spend your paycheck on imported superfoods, a personal trainer, and spendy meals.

 The same goes for alcoholic beverages, like happy hour cocktails and mimosas at brunch, which tend to be high in cost, sugar, and calorie count.

 6. Go grocery shopping with a list

-Instead of ambling through the grocery store with only a vague idea of you want to buy, go in prepared.
+Instead of ambling through the grocery store with only a vague idea of what you want to buy, go prepared.

 “Once you know what you plan to eat for a week, even if it’s just a rough outline, then you can wisely plan your shopping list,” says Newgent.

 And a good shopping list will help you stick to your budget and your healthy meal plan.
 The key to creating one?
 Be specific, yet flexible.